wyatt-fong/cse123_project2/README.md

 ## Info

-Name: John Doe
+Name: Wyatt Fong

-PID: A00000000
+PID: A18502576

-Email: jdoe@ucsd.edu
+Email: wyfong@ucsd.edu

 ## Description and Overview
 Describe in brief what files you changed and what they should do.